 <span class=”strong”>bold text</span>

 <span class=”em”>italicized text</span>

 Links can be added by highlighting text and clicking the add link button.
 From here, you will enter the link destination in the URL field.
 For example, if you would like the link to lead to Google, you would enter “http://google.com” in the URL field.
 Note that the “http://” is required when entering the URL.

-If you would like the link to lead to a page from within your site, instead of entering the destination URL, you can link to existing pages by selecting a page at the bottom of the window, or using the search field.
+If you would like the link to lead to an internal page from within your site, instead of entering the destination URL you can link to existing pages by selecting a page at the bottom of the window, or using the search field.